Tofu for Beginners

 Learning about tofu is an important lesson required to dive into Asian cuisines, and of course to master a wonderful source of protein if you’re vegetarian or vegan.
 I hope you feel more confident that, the next time you’re standing in front of your supermarket’s tofu section, you’ll be able to pick without fear when trying more tofu recipes from Kitchen Stories!

 What’s your favorite type of tofu?
-Share with us in the comments, or if you have a tasty tofu recipe, it to us at email@example.com!
+Share with us in the comments, or if you have a tasty tofu recipe, simply upload it to our app to share it with our global community.

 Published on February 23, 2019